Forward to Fall

 - Protect yourself from the virus by following your local health guidance.
 In general, wash your hands often, avoid close contact ("social distance") and wear a cloth face covering when you're around others, especially indoors.

 - When you arrive to campus, expect to observe social distancing guidelines and to wear cloth facial coverings (primarily when indoors).
-The university will provide you with two cloth masks.
-See UNL Face Covering Policy.
+The university will provide you with two cloth masks (See mask delivery plans).
+Read UNL's Face Covering Policy.

 - The University is committed to providing a safe and successful educational experience for our students.